 We are two filmmakers that specialize in environmental and social justice films.
-Our films strive to reveal how our natural world works and offer positive and proactive solutions for correcting environmental and social impacts.
+Our award winning films strive to reveal how our natural world works and offer positive and proactive solutions for correcting environmental and social impacts.
 As a watershed scientist and educator, Stephen Stanley has produced visual and print media to protect and restore ecosystems along the west coast.
 As a cinematographer Scott Stanley has worked filming the ecosystems of the Galapagos, Vietnam, Greenland, Indonesia, Canada and California.

 We work primarily with educators, scientists and non-profit environmental organizations in helping them improve the public's understanding of difficult environmental issues.
 This has included "Whose Coast is It?" a film that examines how public access to California's coast is slowly being lost and why access to coastal open space is critical to the health, welfare and development of our children.